gdbecker/100DaysOfCodePython/05 - Advanced/Day 062 - Coffee and WiFi Web App V1/README.md

-# 059-060 - Blog Web App V2
+# 062 - Coffee and WiFi Web App V1

-Blog site project made with Flask.
-Updated from Day 057 V1 with new design, additional pages, and contact form.
+Practicing Flask: web app to keep track of local cafes and their power and WiFi ratings

 ### Project Type